The treatment options for mastocytosis depend on which type you have and how severe your symptoms are.

 Bisphosphonates and calcium supplements

-If you have osteoporosis (weakened bones) due to abnormal mast cell activity in your bones, you'll be given a type of medication called bisphosphonates.
+If you have weakened bones (osteoporosis) resulting from abnormal mast cell activity in your bones, you'll be given a type of medication called bisphosphonates.

-You may also be given calcium supplements, as calcium helps to strengthen bones.
+You may also be given calcium supplements, as calcium helps strengthen bones.

 Read more about treating osteoporosis.

-If you have stomach pain caused by a stomach ulcer (peptic ulcer), you'll be given a medication called a H2-receptor antagonist.
+If you have stomach pain caused by a stomach ulcer (peptic ulcer), you'll be given a medication called an H2-receptor antagonist.

 Read more about treating a peptic ulcer.